likesunny-yon/MedicalArchive_fullstack/README.md

 Our mission is to make medical records and data more  accessible and safe using the blockchain technology,we envision to build Ficave to stand out as the <b style="color:orange">biggest medical archive</b> for research and documentations,and to eliminate the problem of medical data loss due to physical disasters or tamper.

 [see solution here](#solution)

 #
+> ## How it works
+***Note:*** <b style="color:orange">All patients and their records are tied to each hospitals account or wallet address.</b>

+hospitals create or adds a patient using their name and that patient is issued a patient Id with which records can be added.

+<b style="color:orange">When uploading a Medical record</b> the details are provided and a picture of the record uploaded, before clicking the upload button the hospital provides their password, after this the details are uploaded to Ipfs and a hash is returned, <b style="color:red">This Hash</b> is then sent to our server where it is encrypted with the hospitals' password using fernet encryption, after encrypting, the result or fernet hash is returned and this is stored on the Fi-Cave smart contract and mapped to the hospitals' address.This makes it secure and impossible for one to see private patient records by querying the contracts storage slots as what is returned are incomprehensible.

+<b style="color:orange">To view or get patients records</b>, the Id of the patient and the hospitals password is provided, this gets all the records for that patient from the contract and then sends a list or array of all the fernet hashes stored on the contract to our server, our sever then uses the password to decrypt all the members of the list. the server then returns a list or aray of the decrypted hashes which are the actual Ipfs hash or CID , this is collected and rendered on our frontend for the user or Hospital to see and interact with.

+#
 > ## Contributors